andyavos/css-analyzer/README.md

 ### Supported file types

-Scans: .js, .jsx, .ts, .tsx, .scss
+- Scans: .js, .jsx, .ts, .tsx and .scss files

-Uses fast-glob when available for performance
+- Uses fast-glob when available for performance

-Falls back to safe recursive file scanning
+- Falls back to safe recursive file scanning

-Ignores common directories (node_modules, build, dist, .git)
+- Ignores common directories (node_modules, build, dist, .git)

+### Installation

 1. Create a new directory for the project and initialize it: